 How many days do I need to visit the main points of interest of The Glaciers National Park?

-I recommend two days to peacefully enjoy Perito Moreno and its surroundings.
+I recommend two days to peacefully enjoy Perito Moreno in Argentina and its surroundings.
 In case you do not count with two days, in one day you can make a boat trip to the area of the glacier, the minitrekking on ice and learn about this natural wonder.

 Which is the best season to go?